You’ve seen the claims:

 “If the lender who funded your loan used borrowed money to fund your loan, then the loan is not valid.
 And, since the loan is not valid, the security instrument is not valid either.
 All you do is simply march into court and ask a judge to void your mortgage lien, and you don’t have to pay it back.”

-Now, without going into the legal issues, a common sense approach would tell you that the entire premise of this argument is patently absurd.
+Now, without going into legal issues, a common-sense approach would tell you that the entire premise of this argument is patently absurd.
 Think about it… most lenders use borrowed money to fund loans, that’s the nature of the business.

 So, if these promoters are correct, then millions of mortgages would be void.
 The entire economy would collapse.